This classic shoofly pie has a bold molasses flavor and is quick to prep.

 Cuisine American

-Shoofly Pie in a pan and on a plate
+classic Shoofly Pie in a pie dish and a slice on a plate with a title

 Categories: